 This video game contains examples of:

 - A.I.
-Is a Crapshoot: The villain of the first game was a peaceful managerial robot overseeing the decontamination of Earth, until improper maintenance lead to its head being replaced with a nuclear weapon and it becoming a genocidal maniac, converting all the other Orbots (again, meant to decontaminate the Earth for the benefit of mankind) to its cause.
-Averted in the case of our hero.
+Is a Crapshoot: War Head, the villain of the first game was a peaceful managerial robot overseeing the decontamination of Earth, until improper maintenance lead to his head being replaced with a nuclear weapon and in turn, him becoming a genocidal maniac, converting all the other Orbots (again, meant to decontaminate the Earth for the benefit of mankind) to its cause.
+Averted in the case of Vectorman.

 - And Now For Something Completely Different: Several stages change Vectorman into some other object where you'll have to blow something up, including every type of Bonus Stage in the second game.